 All our firewood is seasoned and stored outside in the open air, and therefore subject to weather conditions.
 Wood that is periodically wetted down on the surface will season more quickly than wood stored in a dry environment, as the surface water keeps cellular pathways open for moisture to move to the surface and evaporate.
 This process will continue until the wood moisture content is in equilibrium with the humidity of the surrounding air.
 This is known as the Equilibrium Moisture Content.

-First let us clarify what ‘dry’ wood is.
-When people say ‘dry firewood’ what they really mean is ‘seasoned firewood’.
 Seasoned firewood has had the sap dried out of it.
-Depending on the type of wood this can take up to 2 years to achieve.
+Depending on the type of wood this can take between 12 months and up to 2 years to achieve.

 Different wood, different burning